castacks/tartanair_tools/data_type.md

 ### Pose file

 The camera pose file is a text file containing the translation and orientation of the camera in a fixed coordinate frame.
-Note that also our automatic evaluation tool expects both the ground truth trajectory and the estimated trajectory to be in this format.
+Note that our automatic evaluation tool expects both the ground truth trajectory and the estimated trajectory to be in this format.

 * Each line in the text file contains a single pose.

-* The number of lines/poses must be the same as the number of image frames in that trajectory.
+* The number of lines/poses is the same as the number of image frames in that trajectory.

 * The format of each line is '**tx ty tz qx qy qz qw**'.